Friends of the Child Advocacy Center

 Karla Paylor, Behavioral Developmental Pediatrician

-Arielle Bender, Office Manager
+Arielle Bender, Fiscal Administrator

 The State of Maryland has demonstrated its commitment to child well-being through mandating the establishment of Child Advocacy Centers (CAC) throughout the state to facilitate working agreements between agencies responsible for responding to child maltreatment.
 Our CAC’s multidisciplinary team includes law enforcement officers, social workers, attorneys, medical professionals, and counselors through the Department of Social Services, State’s Attorney’s Office, Frederick Police Department, Frederick County Sheriff’s Office, Frederick Memorial Hospital, Maryland State Police, other municipal police departments, and Frederick County Government.
 Case reviews are held at least twice per month, providing a formal opportunity for these partners to share information and coordinate services to meet the needs of the children and families involved.